RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 ---
 By default, Redis Enterprise Software databases expose a single endpoint.

-When you create cluster, you can configure it to expose private and public endpoints.
+When you create a cluster, you can configure it to expose private and public endpoints.

 This is valuable for certain environments, such as cloud platforms, where you want: